VALENTINE'S DAY CLOSE READING INFERENCE MYSTERY: WHO HAS THE LOVE LETTER?

 Digital Download

-This Valentine's Day close reading inference mystery is a fun way to engage your students and challenge them to read more closely, look for text evidence, and infer information.
+This Valentine's Day close reading inference mystery activity is a fun way to engage your students and challenge them to look for text evidence, infer information, and read more closely.
 The resource includes everything you need to facilitate the activity in your classroom.
+This works well as a Valentine's Day activity, but there are no specific holiday references so it can be used within any classroom at any time of the year.

 Amanda absolutely loves Jack, but she is far too shy to tell him how she feels.
 In an effort to rid herself of the heartache, she writes him a love letter.
 She has no intention to let anyone (let alone her crush) see what's written in the letter, but when she sits down to do her homework at night, she realizes the love letter she wrote that day is missing from her pencil case!
+It's up to your students to use their close reading and inference skills to figure out who has it!

 • Start by putting up the poster on your door to build anticipation when students enter the room.
 When students enter, put them in small groups, so they can work together to try to solve the mystery.